 The body of case law on the nexus between IPRs and competition law is largely driven by EU competition cases.
-For example, there have been a number of recent European cases in respect of reverse payment patent settlement agreements (question 24).
-There are also a number of cases on when the use of IPRs can amount to abuse of dominance (question 27).
+For example, there have been a number of recent European cases in respect of reverse payment patent settlement agreements (question 25).
+There are also a number of cases on when the use of IPRs can amount to abuse of dominance (question 28).

-6 Patent cooperation treaties and other agreements
+Patent cooperation treaties and other agreements

-Does your jurisdiction participate in any patent cooperation treaties or other similar agreements?
+6 Does your jurisdiction participate in any patent cooperation treaties or other similar agreements?

-The UK is a signatory to the WIPO Patent Cooperation Treaty, the Madrid Protocol, the European Patent Convention and the Agreement on a Unified Patent Court, although the latter had not entered into force at the time of writing.
+The UK is a signatory to the WIPO Patent Cooperation Treaty, the Madrid Protocol, the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), the European Patent Convention and the Agreement on a Unified Patent Court, although the latter had not entered into force at the time of writing.

-7 Remedies for deceptive practices
+Remedies for deceptive practices